swiftcoder2020/bsl-fingerspelling-js-game/README.md

 form a word and have the ability to replicate the sign so that I can be competently confident when applying it in the real world to achieve a personal goal.
-* As a user, I want to be provided with a resourceful section consisting of content as a guiding reference point, that would easily be referred to and assist me when there is a moment of doubt.
+* As a user, I want to be provided with a resourceful section consisting of content as a guiding reference point, that would easily be referred to, assist me when there is a moment of doubt and potentially demonstrate it by motion in reality.
+* As a user, when I am confident in the knowledge, I want to be able to enter my answer so that the experience feels like I am participating in the game.
 * As a user, I want the game to determine whether my answer was correct or incorrect and that there is clear feedback that is complimentary and encouraging in a positive manner at any stage in the game.
+* As a user, I expect to have the opportunity to re-enter my answer when the previous suggestion is incorrect to help me acknowledge where I need to make improvement in my learning or memory matching abilities.
+* As a user, I would like to visually view my score in the current game to gain confidence in the ability to learn so that I can assess my competency levels.
+* As a user, I expect the game to provide a notification when the time is up so that I can acknowledge when my learning or memory matching opportunity has ceased.
 * As a user, I expect the game to offer the option to restart, subsequent to the current play mode that has finished to allow me to continue my learning and make progress.
-* As a user, I would like to visually view my score in the current game to gain confidence in the ability to learn so that I can demonstrate it by motion in reality.
 * As a user, I would like to access any further resources that would supplement or advance my learning, should I wish to dedicate a commitment in making a difference within a community.
 * As a user, I expect to be able to access contact details into the owner of the website, should I wish to reach out by raising queries, commend the game by providing feedback.
 * As a user, I would like to explore other projects that the developer has constructed to assess their range of technical skills and level of competency so that I can establish if it is of interest to me.

 ### Features